kklai/instawall/README.md

 4. Personalize the list of users you want to follow in users.js.
 (Right now it's a list of news organizations and magazines.)

 4. Run the directory on a local host!

+* The program also adjusts to browser heights as well, just refresh and it should feel up extra space!